AnoopJBiostats/Random/02_HPC_useful_commands_QUT.md

-# 🖥️ QUT HPC: Useful Commands, Scripts, and Tips
+# 🖥️ QUT HPC: Useful Commands

 This document includes a quick reference guide for submitting jobs, monitoring resources, using interactive jobs, setting up modules, and customizing your HPC environment via `.bashrc`.